 I tell him ‘You can’t do this, I will call the police’.
 He said ‘Do what you want to do’.
 I go back to my hotel and tell them to call the police, they refuse.
 I call ‘100’ from my cell, it keeps ringing and no one picks up the phone, no wonder auto guy was so confident.

 A Math, for a saint that lived in that area, where Cigarettes are offered to the saint along with other usual offerings.
 A first for me, I am not sure if this is done anywhere else.

 You have to see it, to believe it, it is an amazing space with meditative structures and nature, and people doing what they feel like doing.
 The bookstore almost makes you want to own it all.
 I like the fact that they call it a ‘meditation resort’ and not call it an Ashram.
 And break the expectations that people come here with.
 There is a tour of the resort twice a day, you can avoid it, but for the fact that this is your only way to enter the place and see it.
 They show you a video for 30 minutes and then take you for a 10-minute silence walk.
 It is kind of good as they do not explain or sell you anything, and let you absorb whatever you can.

-My favorite place to eat in Pune will always be Nandu Parantha.
+My favorite place to eat in the city will always be Nandu Parantha.
 I literally survived on this place during my first stint.
 This time, I could go to Café Good luck, a cult coffee shop in Deccan, which all my friends in the city keep talking about.
 I guess every old city has one such cult coffee shop where so-called ‘intelligentsia’ used to meet over cups and cups of coffee and talk and talk.
 Something like Koshy’s in Bangalore.

 Apart from this I ate at La Pizzeria and found it has been bought over by Little Italy.
 So I have completed eating at Little Italy in the city too after Bangalore, Bombay, and Hyderabad.
 The food was good as usual.